CalFlora Logo information on wild California plants for conservation, education, and appreciation

 • Who: Which person(s) made the observation and identification?

-• What: What is the scientific name of the plant?
+• What is the scientific name of the plant?

-I've observed a plant that I think needs some attention, who do I talk to?
+I've observed a plant that I think needs some attention, what should I do?

 When will my observation show up on the maps?